thi-ng/umbrella-docs-temp/rstream.md

 ```
  |
-|  [subscription](./rstream.subscription.md) | Creates a new <code>Subscription</code> instance, the fundamental datatype &amp; building block provided by this package (<code>Stream</code>s are <code>Subscription</code>s too).
+|  [subscription](./rstream.subscription.md) | Creates a new [Subscription](./rstream.subscription.md) instance, the fundamental datatype &amp; building block provided by this package ([Stream](./rstream.stream.md)<!-- -->s are [Subscription](./rstream.subscription.md)<!-- -->s too).
 Subscriptions can be:<!-- -->- linked into directed graphs (if async, not necessarily DAGs) - transformed using transducers (incl. early termination) - can have any number of subscribers (optionally each w/ their own transducer) - recursively unsubscribe themselves from parent after their last subscriber unsubscribed - will go into a non-recoverable error state if NONE of the subscribers has an error handler itself - implement the [IDeref](./api.ideref.md) interface
 ```
 // as reactive value mechanism (same as with stream() above) s = rs.subscription();